aditya-chawla/AI-Valley-Hackathon/README.md

 # QueryFy: Virtual Assistant to explore the worlds largest companies

 *QueryFy* is an AI-powered data assistant that transforms natural language questions into SQL queries over the *Forbes Global 2000 (2024)* dataset.
-Built for analysts, journalists, and anyone who wants to explore the dataset but doesn’t want to or jnow how to write SQL queries.
+Built for analysts, journalists, and anyone who wants to explore the dataset but doesn’t want to or know how to write SQL queries.

 ---